How to Follow Through on Goals (4-Phase Framework)

 Take the Next Step

 Ready to map out goals worth following through on?
-The Life Goals Workbook provides structured space for setting goals with built-in follow-through checkpoints, so you don’t just plan what to pursue – you plan how to stay with it.
+The Goals and Progress Life Goals Workbook is 29 pages across 4 phases (Initial Assessment, Goal Setting, Working on Goals, Habit Tracking), with built-in follow-through checkpoints.
+The Habit Tracking phase is where the satisfaction check-in and WOOP exercise live, so you do not just plan what to pursue, you plan how to stay with it.

 Related articles in this guide